fedenunez/creative-theme-jekyll/bli-guides/bli-faq.md

 ### How to set admin password?

-An installer can access to _BeoLiving Intelligence's_ setup interface with the _admin_ user, which has an unknown password by default.
-The Setup function 2 can be used for setting the _admin_ password to _"admin"_ for 5 minutes, and the _BLI_ will request a password update as soon as the web interface is accessed.
+An installer can access to _BeoLiving Intelligence's_ web setup interface with the _admin_ user, which is disabled by default.
+The Setup button function [2](bli-advanced-user-guide.md#button-functions) can be used to enable and set the _admin_ password to _"admin"_ for 5 minutes, as soon as you login you should change that password to make it permanent.

 ### How to link Alexa with your _BeoLiving Intelligence_?